About This Site | Frequent Questions

 I am writing a paper for school and I need to cite your website as a source.
 How do I do it?Each course is going to have differing requirements.
 However, art history courses typically use MLA or APA style.

 Walker, Hope.
 "Hans Eworth: List of Pictures."
 The Hans Eworth Catalogue.
 10 January, 2010.
 Web.

 Walker, Hope.
 (2010).
 Hans Eworth: List of Pictures.
 Retrieved from http://www.hanseworth.com

-Indeed, I do not yet know who the sitter of this picture is.
+Indeed, I do not yet know the identity of this sitter.
 I have only basic data on the picture and have not yet viewed it in person.
-However, you can rest assured that I will do whatever I can to find the picture and learn more about it.
-From the black/white image I have, it appears to be a stunning portrait and I look forward to learning more about it.
+You can rest assured, however, that I will do whatever I can to find the picture and learn more about it.
+From the black/white image I have it appears to be a stunning portrait and I look forward to learning more about it.

 As I have noted elsewhere on the site, there also hasn't been any significant work done on Eworth in nearly thirty years.
 Although there have been some incredibly important studies on individual pictures, no one has tackled his complete works in a very long time and there has not been an exhibition since 1964.
 I hope to change both of these circumstances: I am working on his catalogue and am already in discussions with some prominent collections to hold an exhibition sometime in future.
 Between these efforts (and coupled with others, such as this website), I hope to be able to draw more attention to Eworth and his fellow lesser-known stranger-painters.